zhangyikuang/akamai-bot-manager-research/public-akamai-two-stage-challenge-research.md

 - This article documents research methodology only.
 It contains no runnable bypass, fingerprint-collection utility, live-session data, or material intended for direct access to the target service.
 - The work was conducted on my own devices and accounts against normal business endpoints.
 It did not involve load testing or bulk collection.
 - This material is for security research and education.
 Follow the target site's terms of service and all applicable laws.

+My other reverse-engineering research and engineering work includes:

+* RuiShu 5 / RuiShu 6
+* JSL / Jiasule anti-bot challenges
+* Alibaba Cloud WAF
+* NetEase behavioral CAPTCHA
+* JD H5ST request signing

+I plan to gradually publish more of this research over time.

+My work focuses on analyzing browser-side protocols and verification mechanisms rather than relying on browser automation frameworks such as Playwright or Selenium.
+Where practical, I reproduce the required protocol behavior at the request level, enabling lighter-weight and more scalable data access.

+If you have commercial needs involving web anti-bot systems, JavaScript or web protocol reverse engineering, or request-level data extraction, feel free to contact me:

+Email: mosike158@gmail.com